offensive-packaging/documentation/o-saft/index.md

            Get the screen width and then adapt  output of documentation to fit to that width.
-If the environment variable 'COLUMNS' is not set the system's 'tput' or 'stty' command is used to get the screen width.
+If the environment variable 'COLUMNS' is not set the command 'tput' or 'stty' of system is used to get the screen width.

            It's a very simple approach to make texts better readable on narrow devices like tablets.
 For more details, please see:

                perdoc o-saft.pl   # the section Note:tty  there